ReactTraining/react-history/README.md

 </History>
 ```

 The `history` object is the same object you'd get if you created your own [`history` object](https://npmjs.com/package/history) directly.
 Please refer to [the `history` docs](https://github.com/mjackson/history/blob/master/README.md) for more information on how to use it.

-The `location` and `action` properties are also provided for convenience.
+The `location` and `action` properties represent the current URL and how we got there.

 ### Navigation